How to Smoke a Whole or Cut Up Turkey

 Thawing the Turkey

-HOW PROPERLY THAW A TURKEY: ALWAYS THAW A TURKEY IN THE REFRIGERATOR.
+HOW TO PROPERLY THAW A TURKEY: ALWAYS THAW A TURKEY IN THE REFRIGERATOR.
 24 HOURS PER 4-5 POUNDS (EXAMPLE: 4 DAYS FOR A 20 POUND TURKEY)

 The Brine